authgear/authgear-server/docs/specs/user-model.md

 Biometric identity collects necessary device info so that nice name such as "iPhone 12 Mini" can be displayed to the user.

-Biometric authentication can be used only by first-party OAuth clients, since it allows the client access of user credentials.
+Biometric authentication can be used only by [first-party public clients](./oidc.md#first-party-public-clients), since it allows the client access of user credentials.

 Biometric authentication must NOT involve the usage of webview, in order to provide a smooth user experience.